 Further Details including panelists and moderator information will be coming soon!!

-The second annual South Florida LGBT Philanthropy Awards will be held on January 25, 2020 in the Mary N. Porter Riverview Ballroom at the Broward Center for the Performing Arts.
+The second annual South Florida LGBT Philanthropy Awards was held on January 25, 2020 in the Mary N. Porter Riverview Ballroom at the Broward Center for the Performing Arts.

 Nominated by OUTShine Film Festival for his boundless energy and determined volunteerism, Mark Gilbert’s dedication to the film festival in terms of time, talent and treasure is unmatched.
 Involved with the Festival in some capacity for much of its history, it was due to his single-minded dedication to the mission of the Festival that the Board was invigorated with new and involved blood, financial debts were resolved, and stable leadership restored.

 Nominated by SunServe, Victor Warren joined SunServe’s board in 2010 and began serving as Chair in January 2018.
 Under his guidance of one of South Florida’s largest LGBT-serving agencies, SunServe has experienced 26 consecutive quarters of growth and has expanded programming to serve the diversity of the LGBTQ+ community.
 Victor is a leader in South Florida’s LGBT community and his visibility and impact serve as a reminder of the promise of young activists, leaders and philanthropists.

 Designating the Philanthropist of the Year, this year’s Raising the Bar recipient is Wayne Schrebe.
 Wayne’s thoughtful generosity directed at numerous LGBT agencies in South Florida has made the difference in countless number of lives of LGBT people.
 A leadership gift from the Wayne A. Schrebe and Roy J. Stegman Fund at Our Fund launched Our Fund’s Protect Our Elders Fund in 2015 and Wayne has provided leadership gifts to both of Our Fund’s capital campaigns in 2014 and 2019.